 Investing in the Economic Future of Chicago Communities

-The Hatchery will open in East Garfield Park in 2018.
-The food and beverage business incubator, a 67,000-square-foot food facility, will spur economic activity in one of Chicago’s highest-need neighborhoods by creating over 900 new jobs by 2023 and providing access to fresh food to...Read More
+The Hatchery opened in East Garfield Park in 2018.
+The food and beverage business incubator, a 67,000-square-foot food facility, will spur economic activity in one of Chicago’s highest-need neighborhoods by creating over 900 new jobs by 2023 and providing access to fresh food to a...Read More

 Preparing for the Future of Work